MicrosoftDocs/fabric-docs/docs/governance/use-the-microsoft-purview-hub.md

 ### More Insights

 Link to Microsoft Purview to see more information, not only about your Microsoft Fabric environment, but your whole data estate.
-This'll take you to the Microsoft Purview unified portal...
+This will take you to the Microsoft Purview unified portal...

-## Additional links
+## Other links

 ## Next steps